[Magazine] EU agencies campaigns: From gay rights to golf courses

 Many of the bids also emphasised public safety.
 Some even mention terrorism.

-The website summarising the Bucharest's bid - "one of the safest cities in Europe to live and work" - specifically highlighted Romania's low terrorist alert level ("Blue-Caution").
+The website summarising Bucharest's bid - "one of the safest cities in Europe to live and work" - specifically highlighted Romania's low terrorist alert level ("Blue-Caution").
 At a presentation of Romania's bid on Tuesday (26 September), deputy minister for European affairs Victor Negrescu said the reference had been included after EMA staff asked about security.
 "The employees asked us about whether or not Bucharest is a secure city," he told EUobserver.

 Citing the US State Department, Poland's bid noted that the country has "no indigenous terrorism" and that "no known terrorist organisations have been identified to operate in Poland".
 "By all accounts, the city is a safe and appealing place to live and work compared to many other European capitals," it said of Warsaw.